Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Introduction

 Two radio pulsars, PSR\,J1903$+$0433 \citep{Han2021} and PSR\,J0250$+$5854 \citep{Tan2018}, have been recently discovered with periods of $\unit[14]{s}$ and $\unit[23]{s}$, respectively.
-Moreover, a peculiar radio transient with a periodicity of $\sim\unit[1091]{s}$ \citep[\gleamfirst;][]{Hurley-Walker2022} have been discovered.
-This latter source has a very variable flux, showing periods of ``radio outburst'' lasting a few months, a 90\% linear polarization, and a very spiky and variable pulse profile: characteristics typical for radio magnetars \citep{Kaspi2017, Esposito2020} (although its magnetic field is still poorly constrained).
-Furthermore, a few years ago the X-ray emitting neutron star (\rcw) at the center of the $\unit[2]{kyr}$ old supernova remnant (SNR) RCW103, with a measured modulation of $\sim \unit[6.67]{hr}$, showed a large magnetar-like X-ray outburst \citep{Rea2016, D'Ai2016}, demonstrating the source's isolated magnetar nature despite its long period and young age.
+Moreover, a $\sim\unit[76]{s}$ radio pulsar with a magnetic field of $B \sim \unit[1.3\times10^{14}]{G}$ \citep[\mtp,][]{Caleb2022} and a peculiar radio transient with a periodicity of $\sim\unit[1091]{s}$ \citep[\gleamfirst;][]{Hurley-Walker2022a} have been discovered.
+This latter source is the only one uncertain in nature.
+In particular, it has a very variable flux, showing periods of ``radio outburst'' lasting a few months, a 90\% linear polarization, and a very spiky and variable pulse profile.
+Several interpretations have been advanced to explain the mysterious nature of this source.
+As argued in the discovery paper, its emission characteristics are typical of observed radio magnetars \citep{Kaspi2017, Esposito2020} (although its magnetic field is still poorly constrained).
+Alternatively, it could be a strongly magnetized white dwarf having spun down to the observed long spin period due to its larger moment of inertia \citep[see also][for a discussion on the nature of this source]{Tong2022}.
+Furthermore, a few years ago the X-ray emitting neutron star \rcw\ at the center of the $\unit[2]{kyr}$ old supernova remnant (SNR) RCW103, with a measured modulation of $\sim \unit[6.67]{hr}$, showed a large magnetar-like X-ray outburst \citep{Rea2016, D'Ai2016}, demonstrating the source's isolated magnetar nature despite its long period and young age.